Update Your Device | Replace Obsolete Apps

 Legacy software is software that has been declared unsupported by the vendor.
 Not only will there be no new features or upgrades, but vulnerabilities will no longer be addressed.

-Over time, more and more unpatched vulnerabilities are discovered and exploited, making any legacy software increasingly dangerous to use.
+Over time, more and more unpatched vulnerabilities are discovered and exploited, making any legacy software increasingly dangerous to use, but especially the most popular brands (their popularity makes them a target).

 Malware, zero-day exploits and other threats thrive in an environment of legacy software lacking the updates that repair these vulnerabilities.